voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 By replacing electoral representation with personal representation, [liquid democracy](/2016/09/21/what-is-liquid-democracy/) can do the same thing for political participation.

-Many more people can be included in the legislative process, and less-engaged voters can have more and better options for representation.
+Many more people can be included in the legislative process, and less-engaged voters can have more options for better representation.

 **[United makes this possible today](/2017/11/06/announcing-united-vote/).**